-What do the world’s mechanical engineers think about the Internet of Things (IoT)?
+What do the world’s mechanical engineers think about the benefits from Internet of Things (IoT)?
 How is it enhancing their abilities now, and what might it do for them in the future?

 To find out, the Institute of Mechanical Engineers (IMechE) embarked upon a survey of over 1,800 mechanical engineers across the world.
 The results, published as I write, show that the IoT is having a significant, positive impact on the working lives of engineers, with investment set to accelerate.

 Stepping back for a moment, one of the last cost-saving frontiers in manufacturing is maintenance.
 Consider the challenges: An in-field device fails.
 Today, thanks to the connectivity of systems to various wireless networks and data analytics, maintenance managers can be alerted to any device abnormality.
 But from there, the process to fix or replace the device is manual, with service technicians sent to remote locations to replace and repair.